5163-5187 Joyce St rezoning application

 Were any of these consultation materials prepared in Tagalog, Cantonese or other languages spoken by business owners and community members?

-Alex T asked about 3 years ago
+Alex T asked over 3 years ago

 The virtual postcard and summary of the project is currently available in English, Traditional Chinese, Simplified Chinese, Tagalog and Punjabi on the ShapeYourCity.ca page.
 As well, the ShapeYourCity.ca platform can be translated into ten language options via the Google translation widget located on the top right corner of the page.
 At this time, to protect the health and safety of the public and staff, we are suspending all in person open houses and meetings due to Covid-19.
 The public is welcome to provide feedback by phone, email or the online comment form which can be found at shapeyourcity.ca.
 To access project information or to provide feedback by phone in other languages, please call 311.
 Staff note that the rezoning application review is ongoing and opportunities to provide feedback remain open.